 In any case, whether he was guilty of treason or smuggling, Mohll was released.
 According to the existing literature, this was because Thomas Carnforth (the Newcastle swordmaker involved in helping to set up the swordmaking base in Shotley Bridge) and Wupper (one of the German swordmakers) spoke up for Mohll (Bezdek, 2003, p.
 22 and Richardson, p.
 46).

 Richardson refers to court papers from the quarter sessions in Northumberland, and he explores the notion of Mohll’s involvement with the Jacobites, but dismisses this, saying ‘that no plots were uncovered’ (Richardson, 1973, p.45).
 However, he does wonder at Mohll’s release, suggesting ‘Herman Mohll himself must have been surprised and certainly must have sensed an unseen kindly hand’ (Richardson, 1973. p.
 46).
-(I say more about this subject in my own research, due to be published by Northern History journal.)
+(I say more about this subject in my own research, published by Northern History.)

 In summary, there is considerable evidence to suggest that around 20 swordmakers left Solingen in 1687, but there is some doubt about their eventual destination.
 While there is a rich supply of primary source material in various archives, which provides evidence that many of them did arrive in Shotley Bridge, there remains some doubt about what drove them to leave Solingen.
 Certainly, there is a powerful argument that it was a pre-planned expedition, with the involvement of the king and his agents.
 However, on its own, that is not enough to confirm why so many people would uproot their families to move to a strange land with an uncertain future ahead of them.
 As is borne out in the severe economic decline faced by the swordmakers within a few short years of their arrival, perhaps there had to be a more powerful motivating factor.
 Since it is clear the swordmakers’ journey was pre-planned and very well organised, improved economic circumstances must be considered the primary factor.
-Because Prussia was largely Lutheran, the swordmakers should have been safe to practise their religion, (assuming they were in fact Lutheran).
+While Prussia was largely Lutheran, Solingen did not become part of Prussia until later and so the swordmakers may not have been safe to practise their religion.
 Christopher Clark’s Iron Kingdom is worth reading in this context, especially the chapter about Protestants in which he cites Frederick I’s proclamation of 1704, offering French Protestants ‘a refuge under Our protection’.
 (Clark, Iron Kingdom, ch.
 5.)
 That said, Zug does provide some evidence of religious persecution in a nearby town, so it may be that religious persecution cannot be entirely discounted, and it may have been a secondary factor in the swordmakers’ decision to leave.
-This would certainly make sense if they were not Lutherans per se, but members of another creed, such as the Crefeldt congregation.
+(This would certainly make sense given Solingen was not part of Prussia until later and their experiences may have mirrored those of the Crefeldt congregation.)
 Certainly, an avenue worth exploring and one that would require detailed perusal of Solingen church records.
 A second area that requires further research is the Solingen court order and what motivated it: was it a serious document with real consequences, or just a face-saving ploy?
 The third area that warrants further investigation is the adventures of Hermann Mohll – not so much as to whether he had friends in high places, but rather how high those places were.

 (Updated note, August 2020: This third area is the one I chose to pursue, which means there are still potential research gaps to be filled regarding the Solingen court order and the issue of religious persecution.
-I will leave these two areas for someone else to explore… Hermann Mohll is the central figure in my novel and he is the subject of my own research.
-My research findings, due to be published by Northern History, address some of the outstanding questions about Hermann Mohll’s imprisonment.
+Given that Solingen was not part of Prussia until later, it may well be that religious persecution was at least one of the factors behind the swordmakers’ defection.)
+I will leave these two areas for someone else to explore… Hermann Mohll is the central figure in my novel, and he is the subject of my own research.
+My research findings, published by Northern History, address some of the outstanding questions about Hermann Mohll’s imprisonment.
 (If you don’t have an academic library membership, the article will be expensive to borrow or buy, but I have permission to share a version on my website, subject to not infringing the journal’s copyright.)
-I’ve also told Hermann Mohll’s story in my historical novel, The Running Wolf (published by Impress Books on 10 November 2020).
+I’ve also told Hermann Mohll’s story in my historical novel, The Running Wolf (published by Impress Books on 1 December 2020).

 Below is a list of references.
 There are also further references in my Northern History article.
-Elsewhere on my website, I will provide full lists of references and details on where to access various archive documents about the swordmakers.
+Elsewhere on my website, I provide a full bibliography and details on where to access various archive documents about the swordmakers.

 Bezdek, R. H. (2000) German Swords and Sword Makers: Edged Weapon Makers from the 14th to the 20th Centuries.
 Boulder, CO: Paladin Press.